rohanfosse/methodologie-2023/fichiers/transcription-naomi-1.md

 </div>

 <div class="exemple_atelier">
-(Naomi) Well if that was true then at least it could be said that a consensus existed.
+<span class="exemple_text">Naomi:</span> Well if that was true then at least it could be said that a consensus existed.
 </div>

 <div class="effet_atelier">